 Furthermore, the data showed that gamers who take full advantage of their graphics card by using a 144 Hz monitor or above have significantly higher K/D ratios.
 For example, RTX GPU owners who play on 240 Hz monitors have almost 90 per cent higher K/D ratio when compared to those who play on GTX 1060 and a 60 Hz monitor.

-Nvidia finished their post with some advertising for their GPUs by sharing the sweet spot products for every resolution and FPS target.
+Nvidia finished with some advertising for their GPUs by sharing the sweet spot products for every resolution and FPS target.
 While many will say that this is just a great marketing campaign for the new RTX series, and that could indeed be the case, the impact of higher frame rates on players' performance in multiplayer games is certainly present.

 Based on our own experience, we can say that those close deaths on 60Hz monitors can suddenly become close kills once you switch to 144Hz monitors.